Coloured Digger march

 "It would be a huge honour for the Aboriginal and Torres Strait Islander diggers of NSW to do that, and it might also draw out some of the diggers who, for personal reasons, have chosen not to be a part of the Anzac Day commemorations in the past," Pastor Minniecon says.

-The City has supported the Coloured Digger Anzac March since 2014 with $5,000 cash and in-kind support.
+The City has supported the Coloured Digger Anzac March since 2014.

 Honouring our unsung war heroes